Azure/acs-engine/docs/roadmap/planning-process.md

 ## Release Planning Meetings

-Major decisions affecting the Roadmap are discussed during Release Planning Meetings on the first Thursday of each month, aligned with the [Release Schedule][].
+Major decisions affecting the Roadmap are discussed during Release Planning Meetings on the first Thursday of each month, aligned with the [Release Schedule][] and monthly objectives for the Microsoft ACS team.

 Release Planning Meetings are not currently open to non-Microsoft contributors, but we may change this in the future.